 • Don’t be put off approaching someone who may need assistance, but think about how best to communicate reassurance rather than increase their concerns.

-• Sign up to the UN Women UK’s campaign for safe public spaces to learn more.
+• Check out the UN Women UK’s campaign for safe public spaces to learn more.
 Their research shows that over 70% of women in the UK have experienced sexual harassment in public, and all of us can contribute to ensuring that public spaces are safer.

 Personal safety on & off campus